-About a week into Norton’s life at our house, we noticed that he was suckling himself, using one of his own nipples.
+About a week into our kitten Norton’s life at our house, we noticed that he was suckling himself, using one of his own nipples.
 He’d go at it in a really focused way, and knead his paws at the same time, purring loudly.
 Having no experience with this, we took him to the vet, who reassured us that the behavior was nothing to worry about.
 She noted that the nipple was not inflamed or infected.
-The vet said that kittens may outgrow this behavior, and that sometimes suckling happens when a kitten has been orphaned too young.
+The vet said that kittens may outgrow this behavior, and that sometimes kitten suckling happens when a kitten has been orphaned too young.
 The latter had been something I wondered about.

 Still, I wanted to find out more.
-Would this behavior go away?
+Would this cat suckling behavior go away?
 Did it mean he was stressed or just contented?
 If I distracted him, would he stop?
 (When Norton suckles, which now seems to be occurring less and less, nothing can distract him.)

-Suckling can occur when cats suck on their nipples, other areas of skin, and other objects.
-Cats might suckle on rugs, your skin tags, your ears, or your fingers.
+Kitten suckling can occur when cats suck on their nipples, other areas of skin, and other objects.
+Cats might suckle on rugs, your skin tags your ears, or your fingers.
 Jamie Bluebell came to us as a kitten and for a very brief time, she would suckle on a skin tag on my husband’s armpit.
 She also liked to suck on the frames of his glasses.
 But Jamie got over it fairly quickly, and from what we know, we think that Jamie was not orphaned as young as Norton.

 If you’re not concerned about suckling and your cat continues, you can try to make the situation a little safer.
 For example, if your cat loves to suckle blankets, make sure that the blanket fabric doesn’t pill or have loose threads that your cat could swallow.